 The Teachers’ Training Course offers you an unparalleled classical yoga education and connection with an ancient yoga lineage.
 During the training you will live in the ashram as a part of the traditional ‘gurukula’ system, in which a student lives and learns with the teachers and other spiritual aspirants.
 You will be immersed in a yogic environment.
 If spirituality and all-round personal development interest you, you would choose our course.
 The approach to hatha yoga is simple yet traditional and classical, making it easy to teach and for students to learn.

 Yes.
-Upon successful completion of the course students are certified by the International Sivananda Yoga Vedanta Centre organisation and receive a certificate as a Yoga Siromani (Teacher of Yoga).
-Sivananda Yoga Vedanta Centre organisation is a Yoga school certified by the Quality Council of India, Government of India.
+Upon successful completion of the course students are certified by the Sivananda Yoga Vedanta Dhanwantari Ashram Trust and receive a certificate as a Yoga Siromani (Teacher of Yoga).
+Graduates of the TTC will receive IYA Certified Course in Yoga (CCY) certification and professional membership where full course fee has been paid.
+TTC is suitable preparation for sitting the YCB Yoga Protocol Instructor (YPI) examination.
 The training is also recognised by the Yoga Alliance at the 200-hour level.

 By the end of the Teachers’ Training Course (TTC), you will be able to teach a two-hour Sivananda yoga asana open class that includes initial relaxation, pranayama, sun salutation, the twelve basic postures and final relaxation.
 You will also learn teaching techniques applicable to children, the elderly and pregnant women.